 I Lied: The narrator to a Nutcracker special goads Donald into playing the role of the mouse king by saying that he'll win in the end.
 When he doesn't, the narrator claims to have "made a mistake."

-Jerkass: Donald, sometimes.
+Jerkass: Donald, sometimes, especially to his nephews.
 Daisy, particularly in shorts starring Minnie.